petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 ## RunOnce

 So far, we’ve discussed TextEdit’s use of the registry for persistent storage of user information.
-TextEdit also uses the registry to store setup information; this is discussed in Chapter 20.
+TextEdit also uses the registry to store setup information; this is discussed in Chapter&nbsp;20.
 In this section, we’ll look at how TextEdit instances are persistent across logoff and shutdown.

 Windows knows about this registry key:
 {{